Training and consultancy

 Tailored Training and Consultancy in Thailand

-In 2018, we continued our collaboration with Save The Children Thailand, giving business planning and implementation workshops and ongoing support to three Migrant Learning Centers.
-After twelve months of running an organic egg business with our and their community, assistance, one Learning Center has gained support from the community and started covering some of their running costs.
+After twelve months of running an organic egg business with our assistance, one Learning Center had gained additional support from the community and started covering some of their running costs.

 - Mi Seil Khamar Chan, Headteacher